 Cost of Coupons and Rebates

-As also quoted in the academic journal article, redemption rates of rebates vary between 5 to 40%, depending on the amount of incentive provided.
+According to various research studies, redemption rates of rebates vary between 5 to 40%, depending on the amount of incentive provided.

 This has a significant impact on the effectiveness, relative to cost, of a rebate.
 Consumers tend to process their purchase with the discount in mind.
 For example, they buy a $5 box of cereal that has a $2 rebate credit on the pack – they will mentally consider that the cereal is only costing them $3.
 In reality, most of these consumers will end up paying $2, as the vast majority will not take the time and effort required to redeem the $2 rebate.

 Therefore, the brand using a rebate has generated increased sales primarily on the “promise” of a discount.
 As a result, they have generated extra sales at their full margin.

 In comparison to the use of a coupon, the discount is immediately delivered, eliminating the possibility of non-redemption as is often the case with the rebate sales promotion.

 Apparently some consumers are less likely to utilize coupons than rebates.
 This is because coupons are seen as some sort of “handout” to poorer people, and as a result, some consumers prefer not to use them.
 This perception does not carry to the use of rebates, which is considered to be more acceptable because consumer has paid full price and the rebate is seen as some sort of loyalty reward.